Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Acknowledgments:

-A.S. and B.J.R. were funded in part through the Air Force Office of Scientific Research under grant \# FA9550-23-1-0306, ``Phonon Berry Curvature in Quantum Materials''.
+A. S. and B. J. R. acknowledge helpful discussions with L. Balents, H. Guo, G. Grissonnanche C. Jian, H. Y. Kee, Y. B. Kim, P. A. Lee, A. MacDonald, K. Modic, S. Sachdev, A. Shekhter, L. Taillefer, R. Valenti, D. Vanderbilt, and S. Winter.
+Work at Cornell University (sample preparation, data acquisition, dat analysis) was funded through the Air Force Office of Scientific Research under grant \# FA9550-23-1-0306, ``Phonon Berry Curvature in Quantum Materials''.
 Additional funding was provided by the Canadian Institute for Advanced Research.
+Work at the University of Toronto (sample growth and characterization) was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference numbers RGPIN-2019-06449, RTI-2019-00809, and RGPIN-2025-06514], and by the Canada Foundation for Innovation (CFI) and the Ontario Research Fund (ORF) for Project No. 36404.